sbip-sg/mecanywhere_desktop/README.md

 ## Other notes
 - Use electron-store for persistent storage, redux for global state management, and React's useState() hook for component-level state.
 - Under `webpack.config.base.ts`, there is an alias of react pointing to `./src/node_modules/react'`.
 This is because the *@metamask/sdk* introduces another instance of React, causing conflicts.
 The alias ensures the project uses only one instance of React.

+## To do list
+- Building docker image within the downloaded task folder.
+This could be done with Dockerode, which is already used for other docker orchestration tasks (see *handleBuild*).
+- Task testing.
+Docker run can be done with Dockerode as well (see *handleRunTest*).
+- Fetching tasks data and transaction data from blockchain.
+Currently the data are still coming from the fullnode database.
+- Put forward a solution for the inconvenience caused by the requirement of accessing Metamask for every blockchain call due to gas fee.
+- Potentially remove the account recovery functionality.